tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 17. Student Do: Returns Over Date Ranges (15 min)

-In this activity, students will analyze the last years of historical price data for Shopify and plot the daily returns over the last 1-, 3-, 5-, and 10-year periods.
-They will also need to find and show the differences in average daily returns for each time period to determine whether a short or long-term perspective should be used in prospecting Shopify as a potential investment opportunity.
+In this activity, students will analyze the last years of historical price data for Shopify and plot the daily returns over the previous 1-, 3-, 5-, and 10-year periods.
+They will also need to find and show the differences in average daily returns for each period to determine whether a short or long-term perspective should be used in prospecting Shopify as a potential investment opportunity.

 **File:**